This common phrase changes everything about how a situation, project, plan, or goal is approached.

 When an individual has “skin in the game” there is a level of commitment that moves one to greater action in achieving the desired result.

 Leadership in the Bible seems to follow this line of thinking.
 David understood the need for skin in the game as he offered sacrifice to God in 2 Samuel 24:24.
-He would not offer anything to God that cost him nothing.
+He would not offer anything to God that did not cost him something.

-The beauty of this thought is that if leaders will invest some skin in the game, they will find followers who are willing to do the same.
+The beauty of this thought is that if leaders will invest some skin in the game, they will find followers willing to do the same.

 Leaders will also find it is a little more difficult to just simply walk away from their charge when they are invested.